ridhimagarg/ridhimagarg/README.md

 Data Scientist | Natural Language Processing | Virtual Assistant | Author at Packt

+Being a Machine Learning Engineer, I enjoy bridging the gap between machine and intelligence, tries to solve real-life problems in the optimized way and incorporate the build intelligence using Machine learning into a end-level product/application.

+### :heavy_check_mark: Tech Stack

+- Natural Language Processing

+- Python, API development

 ### 🔭 I’m currently working on

 Collaborating to open source that enable people to solve problems